 I reminded myself to keep it simple.
 Just because I had read how other people make their capsule wardrobes, didn’t mean that’s how I have to make mine.

-It’s great to read about other people’s process and capsule wardrobe rules.
+It’s great to read about other people’s processes and capsule wardrobe rules.
 There are so many helpful tips and ideas to inspire and encourage you.
 But remember, you don’t have to replicate anyone else’s capsule wardrobe rules or process.
 Take what works for you and leave what doesn’t.
-Don’t over complicate the process.
+Don’t overcomplicate the process.

 3. Perfection isn’t real